NeoAxis/NeoAxisEngine/README.md

 <h2>Building (very easy)</h2>
 <ul>
 <li>You need Visual Studio 2019 with .NET Core 3.1.
-Use NeoAxis.Managed.All.VS2019.Windows.sln.</li>
+Use NeoAxis.Managed.sln.</li>
-<li>The core of the engine is already compiled.</li>
+<li>The native core for Windows is already compiled.</li>
 <li>Download Sci-fi Demo and Nature Demo from the Asset Store window inside the editor.</li>
 </ul>
 How build for other platforms see https://www.neoaxis.com/docs/html/Platforms.htm

-To compile project assemblies you can use Visual Studio Code, Rider.
+To compile project assemblies you can use Visual Studio Code or another C# IDE.
 Use NeoAxis.Managed.ProjectOnly.AnyIDE.sln.

 <h2>Programming tips</h2>
 <ul>